Bad launch options¶

 cl_interp_ratio 2;cl_interp 0.0303.
 This is equal to 2 / 66.

 cl_interp 0.0152: Although valid in some cases and not a misconception, it’s worth noting that this setting means you will be subject to inaccurate extrapolation which is not in line with the server’s history, all for getting lower visual latency on entity positions within a few milliseconds, which doesn’t matter when positions cannot be substantially different within that time.
 Instead, you will want to make sure your entity positions are at least in line with the server’s history as that is substantially more important for lag compensation and your own perception when predicting position based on velocity/trajectory.
 Thus, it’s recommended only for use with projectiles and not hitscan, and only if you have a stable enough connection to support it.

 mat_forcehardwaresync 0: This makes the engine produce frames out of sync from the GPU processing, increasing input lag.

-datacachesize 512: No need to adjust this to be wildly large, Source can decide the best value and if you increase it for no reason, you’ll reduce the amount of heap available for other things other than the datacache.
+datacachesize 512: No need to adjust this to be wildly large, Source can decide the best value, and if you increase it for no reason, you’ll reduce the heap available for other things other than the datacache.

 cl_forcepreload: cl_forcepreload was removed - “Fixed two most common forms of framerate stuttering / hitching when using popular FPS configs”.
 It has also been called cl_massive_hitches_at_surprising_times 1 by a Valve employee.